Sarah Rahmouni, MA program (Études Internationales, 2023)

 My research delves into the intricate migration dynamics between Africa and the Mediterranean region.
 More specifically, I explore the impact of European border security policies on migrant communities in transit, aiming to understand how borders can reshape our understanding of mobility and identity.

-I am an honours student in the Department of Geography.
 I’m interested in the evolution of migration policies between formerly colonized countries and former colonial powers, and in the decolonization of migration governance through the implementation of an open border approach.
 My present research focuses on how governments respond to climate induced migration within Africa.

-Marianne Turcotte-Plamondon (2018-2020)
+Marianne Turcotte-Plamondon, MA program (2018-2020)

 I finished my master's program in the Department of Geography at the University of Montréal in 2020.
 In my master's project, I studied how migrants newly arrived to Montreal experienced the early stages of their integration process.
 My research concentrated on neighbourhood and municipal scales.